First-year college students typically encounter normal developmental challenges around at least some of the following issues:

 Juniors are taking more courses in their major areas and may feel more concern about doing well in them.
 Juniors who are strongly considering graduate or professional school are often concerned about attaining a grade point average to be a competitive applicant.
 In the midst of all of these commitments and demands, getting over-extended and experiencing the resulting pressure and stress is a real danger.

 You may well have opportunities to mentor your student to set limits, prioritize, use sound stress management skills, and take adequate time for exercise, good nutrition, and sleep.
 Students who wish to study abroad for a semester usually do so during the junior year.
-If your student will be studying abroad, please see the Study Abroad section of our website.

 The upcoming realities connected with graduation and another major life transition begin to loom large for most seniors.
 The many decisions and tasks connected with planning for life after Luther can feel overwhelming and daunting.
 Concerns about getting into graduate or professional school, finding a job, or pursuing some other desired path may become intense.